 Are the Exchange Traded Funds (ETFs) limited to stocks only?

 No, ETFs are not limited to the stocks only they may also include other instruments or commodities such as gold and silver.
-However, in the initial phase of this product, ETFs will be limited to Saudi equities only.

 Who will be the provider of the Exchange Traded Funds (ETFs)?